denismaster/dok/README.md

 and robust stable way for all users to experience the web.

 Dok is a fork of Chromium with some removed features:
-1. Google Integration
+1. No Google Integration
-2. JavaScript support
+2. No JavaScript support
 3. No methods other than GET
 4. No cookies.